A drawing of a face

 Because our team needs to take manual actions to onboard each site, the fix does need to be purchased once per site.
 If you’re a site owner with more than 3 sites, email for possible bulk pricing.

 Yes, it does.
-Or Amazon SiteStripe Image Fix plugin is required to remain installed after your fix.
+Our Amazon SiteStripe Image Fix plugin is required to remain installed after your fix.
 This plugin will control the display of your images and refresh them, such that you stay in compliance with Amazon’s TOS.

 Removing the plugin will cause all of your replaced Amazon SiteStripe images to appear broken.